 So there you go, three easy methods that show you how to extract honey without an extractor, giving you different end results that are sure to delight you and your customers.
 Most of the tools can be found in and around your house which is going to save you plenty of money in the process.

-Overall, I hope we’ve made it clear to you that you really don’t need to go out and spend your hard-earned money on a fancy honey extractor, for now anyway.
-If your budget allows it, then great, but you can still produce tasty, filtered honey and cut comb blocks with some good, old-fashioned, hands-on work!
+Overall, I hope we’ve made it clear to you that you really don’t need to go out and spend your hard-earned money on a fancy honey extractor to extract honey, for now anyway.
+If your budget allows it, then great, but you can still produce tasty, filtered honey and cut comb honey blocks with some good, old-fashioned, hands-on work!
 We recommend that you wait until you really need an automatic extractor, the manual method is perfect for beginners and those dealing with small amounts of honey.
 Harvesting honey without an extractor is about finding the right balance between time and money, once you start increasing your number of hives then you will definitely know it’s time to upgrade to the automatic methods!